 SQLite databases are most common data storage in IOS devices as well as other mobile platforms like Windows Phone.
 These databases are used to store data of native as well as third- party applications.

-There are many free/open source tools available to explore SQLite database files.
-Most popular and widely used application is SQLite Database Browser, which has GUI and command line utility both.
+There are many free/open-source tools available to explore SQLite database files.
+The most popular and widely used application is SQLite Database Browser, which has both GUI and command-line utility.